 - Maiden name

 It can even include any information that’s an answer to a security question, say for your bank account.
 Who would have thought that your first pet’s name could be considered sensitive data, right?

 Securing websites from sensitive data exposure is hard, since this exposure is difficult to predict and detect.
-But there are preventive measures you can take.
+But there are preventive measures you can take for website protection from hackers.
 Sensitive data, if stored on a website, must never be stored as plain text; it must be encrypted with the latest technology and transmitted only via secure channels.

 If your website facilitates any transactions or generally deals with sensitive data, it needs to use SSL encryption.
 This is the latest and best encryption technology available.
 SSL encryption helps you safely transfer data between a browser and a server or between servers.
 Furthermore, many users will be looking for HTTPS in your website’s address to see whether it’s secure.
 That header is what you get when you obtain an SSL certificate.

 It’s also generally recommended to store data in the cloud.
 However, don’t assume that simply storing it in the cloud will automatically make the data safe.
 All protective measures must be implemented nonetheless, and you must regularly monitor and update the security.

 Cross-site scripting (XSS) attacks